-The focus of this course, offered over two sequential quarters, is on the Anglo-American system (mainly judge-created) of the liability for personal injury to person or property.
-Special stress is laid on the legal doctrines governing accidental injury, such as negligence and strict liability, assumption of risk, and the duty requirement.
-The rules for determining damages in personal-injury cases are discussed.
-Alternative theories of tort liability, e.g., moral and economic, are compared.
-The student’s grade is based on a single final examination at the end of the Spring quarter.
-Participation may be taken into account as indicated in the syllabus.
+The focus of this course, offered over two sequential quarters, is on the Anglo-American system (mainly judge-created) dealing with injury to person or property.
+Special stress is laid on the legal doctrines governing accidental injury, including negligence and strict liability.
+Grades are based on a single final examination at the end of the two-quarter sequence, though participation may be taken into account as indicated on the syllabus.
 Note: Class will not meet on Friday, January 16, 2015.

 This course, offered over two sequential quarters, provides an introduction to the legal relationships that arise out of or constitute ownership of property.
 Subjects covered may include, but are not limited to, such areas as the initial acquisition of rights in real and personal property, the nature of ownership of natural resources, the various types of concurrent and successive interests in land, and restraints on alienation.
 The course will also deal with the law relating to easements and covenants, landlord and tenant, and conveyancing.
 The student's grade is based on a single final examination.
 Participation may be taken into account as indicated in the syllabus.